aiidateam/aiida-quantumespresso/docs/source/user_guide/get_started/examples/ph_tutorial.rst

    :maxdepth: 2

 In this chapter will get you through the launching of a phonon calculation with Quantum ESPRESSO, with ``ph.x``, a density functional perturbation theory code.
-For this tutorial, it is required that you managed to launch the ``pw.x`` calculation, which is at the base of the phonon code; and of course it is assumed that you already know how to use the QE code.
+For this tutorial, it is required that you managed to run the ``pw.x`` calculation, which is at the base of the phonon code; and of course it is assumed that you already know how to use the QE code.

 The input of a phonon calculation can be very simple, but requires the output of a previous ``pw.x`` calculation.
-Here we will try to compute the dynamical matrix on a mesh of points (actually consisting of a 1x1x1 mesh for brevity).
+Here we will try to compute the dynamical matrix on a mesh of points (actually consisting of a 1x1x1 mesh - i.e. only the gamma point - for brevity).
 The input file that we want to create is this one::

     &INPUTPH